Geographic Programs – Lake Champlain Basin Program

-To implement the Lake Champlain Basin Management Plan, Opportunities for Action: An Evolving Plan for the Future of the Lake Champlain Basin 2017 (Opportunities for Action), and to assist the states of New York and Vermont in protecting, restoring and preserving the Lake Champlain ecosystem.
-Funding Priority - Fiscal Year 2019 - Efforts in Lake Champlain will continue to support the successful interstate, interagency, and international partnership undertaking the implementation of the Lake Champlain Management Plan, Opportunities for Action, a plan designed to protect and where necessary restore the lake's water quality, sustain healthy ecosystems in the basin, support thriving communities and inform and involve the public in lake issues and activities.
-Financial awards under this program are made to the States of Vermont and New York, and the New England Interstate Water Pollution Control Commission to implement the Lake Champlain Management Plan.
-Congress directed EPA to allocate $11,000,000 of FY19 funding in the same manner as fiscal year 2018, of which $6,600,000 shall be for otherwise unmet need necessary to implement the Agency's 2016 Phosphorus Total Maximum Daily Load for Lake Champlain for projects and work identified in the State implementation plan.
-Funding priorities include phosphorus reduction, cyanobacteria control, water quality monitoring to track progress and alert the public if unsafe conditions exist, aquatic invasive species prevention and control, habitat protection and restoration, and environmental education and outreach.
+The goal of this program is to implement the Lake Champlain Basin Management Plan, Opportunities for Action: An Evolving Plan for the Future of the Lake Champlain Basin 2022 (Opportunities for Action), and to assist the states of New York and Vermont in protecting, restoring and preserving the water quality and ecological health of the Lake Champlain ecosystem.
+Funding Priorities - Fiscal Year 2023: Efforts in Lake Champlain will continue to support the successful interstate, interagency, and international partnership undertaking the implementation of Opportunities for Action, a plan designed to protect and where necessary restore the lake's water quality, sustain healthy ecosystems in the basin, support thriving communities and inform and involve the public in lake issues and activities.
+Financial awards under this program are made to the States of Vermont and New York, and to the New England Interstate Water Pollution Control Commission (NEIWPCC) to implement Opportunities for Action.
+Congress directed EPA to allocate $25,000,000 for the Lake Champlain program via the Appropriations Act of 2023.
+These funds shall be allocated through the Lake Champlain Basin Program (LCBP), other than $8,000,000, which shall be directed to support significant, impactful projects identified in the 52 state implementation plan that will make measurable progress towards meeting the phosphorus reduction targets of the EPA's 2016 Phosphorus Total Maximum Daily Load Plan for Lake Champlain.
+Funding priorities include phosphorus reduction, cyanobacteria control, water quality monitoring to track progress and alerts to the public if unsafe conditions exist, implementation of the Great Lakes and Lake Champlain Invasive Species Program as authorized by the Vessel Incident Discharge Act (Public Law 115282), aquatic invasive species prevention and control, habitat protection and restoration, and environmental education and outreach.
+Under the Infrastructure Investment and Jobs Act (IIJA), the LCBP received $8 million for FY23 through CWA Section 120.
+These allocations are expected to continue for five years through FY26.
+The Lake Champlain priorities for funding include increased technical assistance, capacity, and implementation funding to support aquatic organism passage, floodplain restoration and flood mitigation, use of natural infrastructure, and habitat restoration and conservation programs that have the potential to support traditionally underserved communities and/or will mitigate the impacts of climate change.
+IIJA funding will also be prioritized to support significant, impactful projects identified in the state implementation plan that will make measurable progress towards meeting the phosphorus reduction targets of the EPAs 2016 Phosphorus Total Maximum Daily Load Plan for Lake Champlain, and to implement the Great Lakes and Lake Champlain Invasive Species Program as authorized by the Vessel Incident Discharge Act (Public Law 115282) to address invasive species in the Great Lakes and Lake Champlain.

 General information about this opportunity